 Trees in a forest do not put all their eggs in one basket.
 Each tree will often send out many thousands of seeds.
 Of those seeds, only a fraction will grow into saplings, and of those only one may grow to maturity and fill the gap in the canopy left by the eventual death of the parent tree.
 Building a successful garden can often include taking many routes – not all of which are 100% successful.

-When it comes to the trees and other plants we choose, the approaches we take, and the methods we apply in our gardens, embracing diversity is key.
-When choosing fruit trees, for example, do not just choose one variety.
-That way, if one does not thrive, you can still obtain a valuable yield.
+When it comes to the trees and other plants we choose, the approaches we take, and the methods we apply in our gardens in forest gardening, embracing diversity is key.
+When choosing fruit trees or nut trees, for example, do not just choose one variety.
+That way, if one of the fruit trees or nut trees does not thrive, you can still obtain a valuable yield.

 By Seeking Out Collaboration and Co-operation in all its Forms